microsoft/vscode-docs/docs/cpp/config-msvc.md

 Sometimes you might want to keep track of the value of a variable as your program executes.
 You can do this by setting a **watch** on the variable.

 1. Place the insertion point inside the loop.
-In the **Watch** window, click the plus sign and in the text box, type `word`, which is the name of the loop variable.
+In the **Watch** window, select the plus sign and in the text box, type `word`, which is the name of the loop variable.
 Now view the Watch window as you step through the loop.

    ![Watch window](images/cpp/watch-window.png)